The vCenter Control Plane: Optimization, Sizing, and the “Hidden” Java Tax

 This is a fundamental misunderstanding of the architecture.

-VCSA is not an operating system; it is a complex, multi-tiered application stack.
-It is a PostgreSQL database wrapped in a heavy Java blanket, managing hundreds of concurrent API sessions.
+VCSA is not an operating system.
+It is a complex, multi-tiered application stack — a PostgreSQL database wrapped in a heavy Java blanket, managing hundreds of concurrent API sessions.
 If you treat it like a static VM, you are starving your infrastructure’s brain.

 Sizing: The “Tiny” Trap